 Once you learn how to use a Dutch hoe, you’ll realize the ease with which you can take out weeds.
 The steel blade of these hoes slices off weeds just below the soil both on the push and on the pull strokes.

 What happens to the dirt that gathers on top of the blade?
-Most Dutch hoes are constructed with gap sections or holes in the blade to allow soil to fall back to the ground as you keep using Dutch hoes.
+Most Dutch hoes are constructed with gap sections or holes in the blade to allow the soil to fall back to the ground as you keep using Dutch hoes.